sourcegraph/sourcegraph-public-snapshot/doc/integration/browser_extension.md

 ![Chrome extension console and network activity](img/ChromeExtensionConsoleNetworkActivity.gif)

-If that still doesn't help, take a screenshot of the console and network activity and attach it [to a new issue](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=&template=bug_report.md&title=Browser%20extension%20-%20)so we can investigate further.
+If that still doesn't help, take a screenshot of the console and network activity and attach it [to a new issue](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=&template=bug_report.md&title=Browser%20extension%20-%20) so we can investigate further.

 ## Privacy